 Elderly Americans need to be especially aware of senior scams.
 This population is a big target for scammers.
-They know people in their 70s, 80s, and 90s, don’t often report a fraud.
-Seniors may be ashamed to report a scam, or they may not even know they have been the victim of one.
-And, seniors may be hesitant to report any type of scam because they don’t want family members to think they have lost control of their finances.
+Fraudsters know people in their 70s, 80s, and 90s don’t often report a fraud.
+Seniors are usually too ashamed to report a scam or they may not even know they have been the victim of one.
+Moreover, seniors don’t want family members to think they have lost control of their finances.

 Avoiding Senior Scams:

 Telemarketing scams.
 Never give out personal information on the phone including credit card, date of birth, bank account numbers, or social security number unless you initiated contact.
 Furthermore, if you answer a call and the callers asks if you can hear him clearly then hang up.
 This is a new scam in which victims are recorded saying “yes” then the recording is used to authorize payment for a product or service.

 Home Improvement scams.
 Use a local, well-established contractor.
 Ask for and check references.
 Give only a portion of payment to start the work and only pay the balance when the job is finished to your satisfaction.